Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

   </div>
   <p><br /></p>

-<font >The structure of guanidine-II riboswitch P1 stem-loop with guanidine was generated from PDB ID: 5NOM at 1.93 Å resolution; and the structure of guanidine-II riboswitch P2 stem-loop with guanidine was generated from PDB ID: 5NDH at 1.81 Å resolution.
+<font >The structure of the <i>Gloeobacter violaceus</i> guanidine-II riboswitch P1 stem-loop with guanidine was generated from PDB ID: 5NOM at 1.93 Å resolution; and the structure of guanidine-II riboswitch P2 stem-loop with guanidine was generated from PDB ID: 5NDH at 1.81 Å resolution.
 The structures of P1 stem-loop and P2 stem-loop are very similar.
-Guanidine (shown in sticks) is labeled in red <sup>[6]</sup>.</font>
+Guanidine (shown in sticks) is labeled in red.
+Additional available structures that have been solved and detailed information are accessible on <i>Structures</i> page <sup>[<a href="#ref6">6</a>]</sup>.</font>
 <div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">